Showing posts with label truth. Show all posts

 The truth will make you free (John 8:32).
 Using scientific rhetoric alone cannot free us from the lies and deception of Satan.
 Hearsay is not God’s word.
 Cultural and traditional beliefs are not God’s word.
 Human common sense is not God’s word.
 Feeling and intuition are not God’s word.
 Even your eyes will deceive.
 It is called an optical illusion.
 As for the Christian establishment, they cannot even agree with one another.
 Only a few can provide the guidance and support that we seek.
 They are men of faith who fear the wrath of God.
 Everyone will be accountable once God’s truth is revealed, and reject it or refuse to share it because fearing man’s opinion.

-Admit it: We live in an ocean of lies in need of a lifeguard.
+Admit it: We live in an ocean of lies needing a lifeguard.
 The Word is our lifeguard.
 The Word alone is not enough; faith is required.

 "So then faith comes by hearing, and hearing by the word of God," Romans 10:17 (not by scientific evidences)

 Do not despair.
 No one has the whole truth.
-Yet, seek it and look for those who also have the love for the truth.
-Keep asking, seeking, knocking.
+Yet, seek it and look for those who also love the truth.
+Keep asking, seeking, and knocking.
 Share your passion for truth in love and avoid disputes.

 "Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.
 For everyone who asks receives, and he who seeks finds, and to him who knocks it will be opened," Matthew 7:7-8.

-I hope that this article encourages you to trust God's word.
-If there is any doubt, trust The Word.
+I hope that this article encourages you to trust God’s word.
+If you have any doubt, trust the Word.

 "Trust in the Lord with all your heart, And lean not on your own understanding," Pro 3:5